-Red Hook Lobster Pound’s Lobster BLT Roll
+Red Hook Lobster Pound’s Lobster BLT

 This Brooklyn favorite (which also operates an award-winning food truck) has taken the world’s two best things—lobster and bacon—and combined them into one mouth-wateringly insane-o sandwich.
 It all starts with fresh-picked Maine lobster meat blended with celery and spices, and doused in butter.
 Add in some full strips of crispy bacon and chipotle mayo, and you’ve got a quarter-pound slice of heaven on a hot dog bun.

 It may be a tiny food truck, but this Portland institution serves up a spicy lobster roll with some seriously large flavor to picnickers brownbagging beers in Fort Williams Park.
 Made with curry, wasabi, and chipotle, it's served with a layer of homemade slaw and brushed with drawn butter.
 Goes down well with some Old Gollywobbler from nearby Sea Dog Brewing.

 Is it a burger or is it a lobster roll?
 A lobster roll or a burger?
 It’s almost too much for us to handle.
 Served hot, Abbot’s famous lobster roll contains a quarter-pound of sweet lobster meat, slathered in melted butter and piled on a sesame seed hamburger bun.
 If you're counting calories, you better be good at math.